Antiquities seized in 2018 by New York authorities linked to archives of antiquities dealers connected to illicit trafficking offenses.

 Held in the beautiful town of Amelia, Italy, the seat of ARCA’s summer-long Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection, the Association’s annual conference consists of association-hosted plenary sessions on Friday, June 22, 2018, followed by an opening Speakeasy-themed cocktail later that evening.
 This welcome icebreaker networking party is open for all Amelia Conference attendees and provides a relaxing moment for attendees to get to know one another outside the formalities of the conference venue.

-At the heart of the conference are two full days of panel sessions held on Saturday and Sunday, June 23-24, 2018 devoted to topics of interest in the field.
+At the heart of the conference are two days of panel sessions held on Saturday and Sunday, June 23-24, 2018 devoted to topics of common concern in the field.

 ARCA’s annual Amelia Conference serves as an arena for intellectual and professional exchange and highlights the Association’s mission to facilitate a critical appraisal of the need for protection of art and heritage worldwide.
 Over the course of one weekend annually, ARCA’s summer conference serves as a forum to explore the indispensable role of detection, crime prevention, scholarly and criminal justice responses, at both the international and domestic level, in combatting all forms of art crime and the illicit trafficking in cultural property.